d12frosted/elpa-mirror/gnu/denote-readme.txt

 3.1.3 The `denote-templates' option ╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌

-  [ Updated as part of 3.1.0-dev to accept a function that returns a
-    string.
-This is in addition to accepting a string. ]

   The user option `denote-templates' is an alist of content templates for new notes.
 A template is arbitrary text that Denote will add to a